MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **rendering_time** - the time to render message by the bundle

 - **wait_time** - the time to build message URL

+#### metric.diagnostic

+This event is triggered when we receive data on a diagnostic event (ex. a crash or hang) from the iOS system.
+The data is used to identify and diagnose issues to maintain the quality of service.

+The following fields are collected:

+- **arguments** - This represents arguments passed to the format_string.

+- **call_stack_hash** - This represents a call stack which is used to diagnose a crash or hang.

+- **class_name** - This represents the class name of the exception, for example NSException.

+- **composed_message** - A human-readable message string summarizing the reason for the exception.

+- **exception_code** - This represents an exception code which is used to determine what led to a crash.

+- **exception_name** - This represents an exception name which is used to determine what led to a crash.

+- **exception_type** - This represents an exception type which is used to determine what led to a crash.

+- **format_string** - This represents the exception message before arguments are substituted into the message.

+- **hang_duration** - The amount of time the app spent as unresponsive.

+- **signal** - This represents an exception signal which is used to determine what led to a crash.

+- **termination_reason** - The reason why the app crashed.

+- **virtual_memory_region_info** - This represents information stored in the app code when a crash occurred.

+#### metric.diagnostic.call.stack.map

+This event is triggered when we receive data on a diagnostic event (ex. a crash or hang) from the iOS system.
+The data is used to determine what code caused the crash or hang.

+The following fields are collected:

+- **call_stack** – This represents a call stack which is used to diagnose a crash or hang.

+- **call_stack_hash** – This represents the hash of a call stack which can be used to correlate this even with the metric_diagnostic event.

 #### Office.Android.AdsMobile.Wxpu.AdUIEvent